jnutterdev/jnutterdev-jekyll/_posts/2020-02-13-library-not-found.md

 excerpt_separator: <!--more-->
 ---

-It's been awhile since I've worked on any projects lately, so I decided that if I start writing about a project it will get me back into the swing of things.
-I didn't have the repo cloned or this site, so the first thing I did was pull it down from github.                      <!--more-->
+It's been a while since I've worked on any projects lately, so I decided that it will get me back into the swing of things if I start writing about a project.
+I didn't have the repo cloned or this site, so the first thing I did was pull it down from GitHub.                      <!--more-->

-Next, I tried to fire up jekyll.
+Next, I tried to fire up [Jekyll](https://jekyllrb.com/).
 I get an error, "library not found for class Digest::SHA2 -- digest/sha2 (LoadError)".
 Crap.
 What is that all about?
-Nothing has really changed since my last post, what gives?
+Nothing has changed since my last post; what gives?

 I searched around for a little while, but stack overflow was letting me down.
-Some folks were saying to try this thing or edit that module.
-A lot of things that didn't really seem relevant to my situation.
-Just to see if it may have been specific to my versions of ruby, I tried using an older version with rbenv.
+Some folks were saying to try this thing or edit that module—many things that didn't seem relevant to my situation.
+To see if it may have been specific to my ruby versions, I tried using an older version with [rbenv](https://github.com/rbenv/rbenv).
 No luck.
 I get a host of other errors.

 Finally, I did the only sensible thing I can think of. rbenv uninstall ruby 2.5.1.
-Afterwards, I re-installed jekyll and bundler.
-Updated my gems.
+Afterward, I re-installed Jekyll and bundler.
+I updated my gems.
 Ran bundle install.
-Lo and behold, it works!
+It works!
 I was so relieved.

-Now that I have a working jekyll setup, expect more posts to come in the near future.
-I'm going to be looking into a few different projects, either with ruby on rails or flask.
+Now that I have a working Jekyll setup expect more posts to come soon.
+I will be looking into a few different projects, either with ruby on rails or flask.
 Stay tuned.